spookygraveyard/oecd/README.md

 ## Design Goals
 +   *Small File Sizes*:
-binary data storage, along with built in compression, ensures extremely small file sizes
+binary data storage ensures small file sizes
 +   *Future-Proof*:
 support for 32-bit integers, and floating-point data storage will allow seamless integration with the next generation of eddy current instruments, and the flexibility of storing pre-calibrated data.
 +   *Open*: